NVIDIA/warp/docs/modules/runtime.rst

 .. note::
-    Files written by the NanoVDB library, commonly marked by the ``.nvdb`` extension, can contain multiple grids with various compression methods, but a :class:`Volume` object represents a single NanoVDB grid therefore only files with a single grid are supported.
-NanoVDB's uncompressed and zip-compressed file formats are supported.
+    Files written by the NanoVDB library, commonly marked by the ``.nvdb`` extension, can contain multiple grids with various compression methods, but a :class:`Volume` object represents a single NanoVDB grid.
+    The first grid is loaded by default, then  Warp volumes corresponding to the other grids in the file can be created using repeated calls to :func:`load_next_grid() <warp.Volume.load_next_grid>`.
+    NanoVDB's uncompressed and zip-compressed file formats are supported out-of-the-box, blosc compressed files require the `blosc` Python package to be installed.

 To sample the volume inside a kernel we pass a reference to it by ID, and use the built-in sampling modes::